-In addition to the materials required for Academic Senate review, a proposal for a new program or to convert a course or program to a remote format should include an administrative cover package that will initiate WSCUC prescreening (if required), allow a financial analysis of the proposed program, and finalize commitments for any additional resources necessary to launch the program.
-Please note that curricular revisions do not require this additional administrative review process unless they require substantial additional resources (FTE/teaching materials) that the department/program is unable to self-fund.
+Prior to Academic Senate review, a proposal for a new program or to convert a course or program to a remote format will first be submitted for administrative review through an automated Administrative Review Form.
+Contents required to submit the form include the Academic Senate Review materials, the required WSCUC screening form, a financial analysis of the proposed program, and finalized commitments for any additional resources necessary to launch the program.
+Please note that curricular revisions do not require this additional administrative review process unless they require substantial additional resources (FTE/teaching materials) that the department/program is unable to self- fund.